ZcashFoundation/zebra/book/src/user/performance.md

 ## Improving Performance

-Zebra usually syncs in around three days on Mainnet and one afternoon on Testnet.
+Zebra usually syncs in around three days on Mainnet and half a day on Testnet.
 The sync speed depends on your network connection and the overall Zcash network load.
 The major constraint we've found on `zebrad` performance is the network weather, especially the ability to make good connections to other Zcash